kinabalu/obsidian-oura-plugin/README.md

   `main.js`, `manifest.json`, and the `styles.css` files from the
   [latest release](https://github.com/kinabalu/obsidian-oura-plugin/releases) to the folder.

+### Usage

+Open the command pallette (Ctrl+P or Cmd+P) and type `Oura Ring`.
+Execute the `Oura Ring: Insert Oura Ring Stats` action and your data will be written to your current cursor location.

 ## Say Thanks 🙏

 If you like this plugin and would like to buy me a coffee, you can!